 I slowly opened the door and peeked outside.

 “Hello?”
-I said, silence being the only one to respond.
-Of course even if there was an intruder the last thing he’d do would be answer the security guard’s calls.
+I said, hearing only silence in reply.
+Of course, even if there was an intruder the last thing he’d do would be to answer the security guard’s calls.
 I looked around some more and shrugged, my eyes catching nothing.
 I chuckled nervously and said, “I really am going crazy.”

 I rolled my eyes at myself and walked back to the office, unlocking both doors and once again sitting in front of the cameras.
 I positioned the fan so its wind would go straight to my face and exhaled, relieving stress.
 As much as I wanted to believe my mind was to blame… deep down, I couldn’t.
 I heard the knocks.
 I didn’t imagine them.
 I heard them.
 Whether it was some obscure auditory phenomenon I didn’t know about… or something else entirely… I could tell it wasn’t my imagination.

 My thoughts were interrupted by the sudden ring tone coming from… my dead phone.
 I stared down at it, bewildered, and noticed the words “Unknown Caller” flashing on the screen.
 I reluctantly picked it up and waited a few uneasy seconds before answering.
 “Talk to me.”